One of the Best Outdoor Trips on a Spring Break in Texas Hill Country

 3. exploring the rock formations all over the top,

-4. and of course, climbing the rocks with your risks.
+4. And of course, climbing the rocks with your risks.

 It’s time to go home, and you will drive through Llano again.

 By this day, bluebonnets are probably blooming along the road.
 That’s what happened to us.
 The roadside between the park (RR 965) and highway 16 to Llano looked pretty with bluebonnets blooming on both sides of the road.
-But, the road is full with no stop signs.
+But the road is full with no stop signs.

-In Llano, you may want to have lunch at Cooper’s BBQ as we did.
+In Llano, you may want to have lunch at Cooper’s BBQ, as we did.
 It was delicious!
 Excellent barbeques!
 It’s not cheap, though.
 You have to prepare $$ for each one in your group.

 In Burnet, you will visit one more state park and make a short hike.
-Drive to Inks Lake State Park and hike to Devil’s Waterhole area.
+Drive to Inks Lake State Park and hike to the Devil’s Waterhole area.
 A cool spot that you may want to play in the water one more time before ending your camping and hiking adventure during spring break in the Texas Hill Country.

 Don’t forget to check your watch!
 You still have another 3 hours to drive until you get home.